 Where to go in Ubud

-As you can see it was hard to make a list with of the top 10 things to do in Ubud, I found already 14 things and probably forgot a couple as well.
+As you can see it was really easy to make a list with things to do in Ubud, I found already 14 things and probably forgot a couple as well.
 But believe me there is more to explore in this lovely area of Bali, sightseeing never stops.
 There are many backroads to discover and for sure in the next times I visit I will find some more interesting places to see in Ubud.
 Do you have any cool spots that definitely can not be missed or some cool activities in Ubud to add?
 Let me know in the comments and I will surely check them out next time!

 Is Bali one of your favorite islands to travel as well?
 I have not always loved Bali actually, long story but now I am totally in love.
 Why is that?
 It is a magical island full of inspiring people, I feel free driving on a scooter in Bali, the fabulous nature and I can come up with many more reasons to travel to Bali!
 Are you traveling on a budget?
 This island has great value for money but then you need to know where to go.
 Let me give you tips for traveling Bali on a budget.
 Click on the link and I will help you make it an amazing trip for just a couple hundred bucks!